 - Ensure that the voice of children/young people is heard and acted upon at meetings, including board meetings.

-- Provide a service users perspective including having input in making the decision on which organisations will be awarded contracts/grants and play a valuable ongoing role by attending regular meetings with key staff to share findings and to allow the Young Commissioners to discuss and contribute actively to those findings including quality assurance of services and designing of new services.
+- Provide a service users perspective, including having input in making the decision on which organisations will be awarded contracts/grants and play a valuable ongoing role by attending regular meetings with key staff to share findings and to allow the Young Commissioners to discuss and contribute actively to those findings including quality assurance of services and designing of new services.

-Contact For general information and enquiries:
+Contact for general information and enquiries:

-Do you know any young people who like to become a volunteer Young Commissioner?
+Do you know any young people who would like to become a volunteer Young Commissioner?
 Do you require a Young Commissioner to support with your project?
 Does your service need to become more youth friendly?
-Contact: firstname.lastname@example.org
+Contact: YourVoice@doncaster.gov.uk

 - Young Commissioners project book with added pages